 - Evasion (i.e., diversion or omission)

-The core roles and responsibilities of SEP are to:
+The core roles and responsibilities of IRS SEP auditors are to:

 - Identify and develop those issues, which have significant fraud potential, through the examination of complex financial/forensic accounting cases.

 - Assist in financial investigations of taxpayers who derive legal and illegal income, but choose to evade their tax liability through one or more violations of the tax law.

 - Serve as the cooperating agent in administrative investigations and in grand jury investigations.;

 - Provide trial assistance as either expert and/or summary witnesses in criminal prosecutions.

 - Assist Area Counsel in trial preparation.

 - Protect the Government’s interest through the use of jeopardy and/or termination assessments.